iantalabs/myXYZAI/content/labs/lab1/exp1/tab1/row2/cell6/_index.md

 ## R2C6 Title

-- Todo: Add an image content for Cell 6 in Row 2.
+Todo: Add an image content for Cell 6 in Row 2.

-- test line
+test line

--
+- more lines

 {{< /cell >}}